About the Journal

 Who we are:

-We are a peer-reviewed, and open access academic research journal ( ISSN 2709-9997) that publishes research from African students and professional practitioners.
-At the student’s journal of health research Africa, we know that there are so many unique academic concepts that are developed by students in Africa and none of these get a chance to be known by other scientists across the world.
+We are a peer-reviewed, and open-access academic research journal (ISSN 2709-9997) Online and (ISSN 3006-1059) Print that publishes research from African students and professional practitioners.
+At the Student’s Journal of Health Research Africa, we know that there are so many unique academic concepts that are developed by students in Africa and none of these get a chance to be known by other scientists across the world.
 Some of this work is health research with great potential to improve the quality of services that patients get but none of this information comes up to a common online library for discussion.

-Being African, we understand the challenges an African student faces as they work towards achieving great things good science can bring.
-Our focused editorial system working closely with the peer reviewers of diverse expertise is well calibrated to bridge this knowledge gap in Africa.
+Being African, we understand the challenges African student faces as they work towards achieving great things good science can bring.
+Our focused editorial system working closely with peer reviewers of diverse expertise is well-calibrated to bridge this knowledge gap in Africa.

-1. To promote research through reaching the health sciences students and professionals with genuine research ideas at all academic levels.
+1. To promote research by reaching the health sciences students and professionals with genuine research ideas at all academic levels.

 2. To share good research with others across the world to assist in informing policy.